deworg/wp_cmsgarden/en.md

 Over 800 meetups can be found worldwide in bigger cities and other popular places where WordPress-interested developers, users and designers regularly work in easy-going, self-organized groups to solve problems and discuss selected topics.

-In addition there are national as well as international and local WordCamps (bar camps for WordPress-users and developers) which take place in different locations.
+In addition there are national as well as international and local WordCamps (BarCamps for WordPress-users and developers) which take place in different locations.

 |Online | |